Waukee Elementary Named Leader in Me Lighthouse School By Franklin Covey Co.

 Since the program was implemented in Waukee Elementary, the school has seen amazing results such as an increase in student ownership of leadership and learning, the development of common language used at school and home to promote and encourage leadership, an increase of student achievement and attendance and a decrease in office referrals.

-“Countless examples exist of adults and students both leading and pursuing their passions in ways we never could have imagined,” said Waukee Elementary building principal, Nicole Johnson.
+“Countless examples exist of adults and students both leading and pursuing their passions in ways we could never have imagined,” said Waukee Elementary building principal, Nicole Johnson.
 “I am so thankful to work with such amazing students, staff and families.”